Chart Color Schemes

 Menai - Lucas Heights - Woronora is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Menai - Lucas Heights - Woronora's dwelling structures, as per the latest Census, were 82.7% houses and 17.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 70.4% houses and 29.6% other dwellings.
-Home ownership in Menai - Lucas Heights - Woronora stood at 40.8%, with the rest being mortgaged (48.0%) or rented (11.2%).
+Menai - Lucas Heights - Woronora's dwelling structure, as per the latest Census, consisted of 82.7% houses and 17.2% other dwellings.
+In comparison, Sydney metro had 70.4% houses and 29.6% other dwellings.
+Home ownership in Menai - Lucas Heights - Woronora stood at 40.8%, with mortgaged dwellings at 48.0% and rented ones at 11.2%.
 The median monthly mortgage repayment was $2,687, higher than Sydney metro's average of $2,600.
 The median weekly rent figure was $580, compared to Sydney metro's $483.
-Nationally, Menai - Lucas Heights - Woronora's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Menai - Lucas Heights - Woronora's mortgage repayments were significantly higher at $1,863, and rents substantially above the national average of $375.

 Frequently Asked Questions - Housing